WillEastbury/CircuitBreaker/readme.md

 ### Http wise, you get three clients injected out of the box via HttpClientFactory that you can use with base URLs but others can happily be added via DI into your host.

 These are :-
-- OperationalClient (BaseUrlSet to PollingUrlBase from the settings file)
+- OperationalClient (BaseUrlSet to PollingUrlBase from the settings file), used for normal traffic ootb
-- WatchDogClient (BaseUrlSet to OperationsUrlBase from the settings file)
+- WatchDogClient (BaseUrlSet to OperationsUrlBase from the settings file), used for synthetic ping traffic ootb
 - PlainOldClient (no base url set).

 --------------------------